About the college

 Facilities for disabled students

 If you have a disability, please get in touch with the Admissions Officer (using the contact details shown under Further information and enquiries) to discuss your individual circumstances.
 The college is unable to guarantee accommodation, but we will consider all reasonable adjustments.

 The Christ Church Graduate Common Room (GCR) - the equivalent of the MCR in other colleges - has its own president and committee and runs an active social programme, including speaker nights, guest dinners, parties and cultural excursions.

-The main common room is a social space and has kitchen facilities, a and a mini-bar, a stereo and a widescreen TV with a DVD player and several games consoles.
+The main common room is a social space and has kitchen facilities, a mini-bar, a stereo, a widescreen TV with a DVD player, and several games consoles.